ADHD Guide

 Before we digitize it, let’s understand why the envelope method clicks with ADHD brains when other budgets don’t.

 It’s visual.
 You can see how much money is left.
-Not as a number in a spreadsheet — as a physical or visual thing that’s clearly running out.
+Not buried in a spreadsheet cell — as a bar on the page that’s clearly running out.
 ADHD brains respond to visual cues way better than abstract numbers.

 It’s concrete.
 “You have $47 left for dining out this month” is infinitely more useful than “you’ve spent 68% of your dining budget.”
 One is actionable.
 The other requires mental math your brain doesn’t want to do at 7 PM on a Tuesday.